Preliminary note by Lawrence Rodkin, Partner, Simons Rodkin Litigation Solicitors, Bloomsbury London W1 and Finchley London N12

 Pre-Action Protocol Procedure

-This is mandatory prior to issuing proceedings.
+This is mandatory before issuing proceedings.
 This involves a letter of claim sent in a prescribed format to the opponent.
 This usually requires a fairly detailed letter setting out the basis of the claim and the remedy/ remedies sought, along with other supporting documentation.
 The opponent will need to reply with a letter of response setting out in detail why they dispute the claim, and also provide any offers of settlement on a without prejudice basis.
 The Court rules also require the parties to consider mediation after the receipt of the letter.

 I hope that these notes have been informative.
 I will be very willing to clarify any issues after the meeting.